 Exemptions

-89. Development contributions will not be required under this policy where there is a relevant legislative exemption under the LGA or any other Act of Parliament.
+- 89. Development contributions will not be required under this policy where there is a relevant legislative exemption under the Local Government Act 2002 or any other Act of Parliament. - 90.
+Council does not accept any other circumstances for exemption.